mrtn3000/tiktok-audit/Blog/_pages/legal.md

 #### 3.1 Access data/ Server log files

-We do not store any logs for this server nor do we use third party services within the website.
+We store server logs for maintainance purposes for 7 days (Art 6 para 1 lit f) this includes data about the requested file, time, information about the user agent (browser) in combination with your IP address and - if enabled - the site that led you to our website (the referer).
+To better understand the usage of our website ((Art 6 para 1 lit f)) this data is aggregated locally to generate usage statistics with [goatcounter](https://www.goatcounter.com/).

-Our [hoster](https://www.digitalocean.com/) may collect log information on the networking level in accordance with their [privacy policy](https://www.digitalocean.com/legal/privacy-policy) and the [data processing agreement](https://www.digitalocean.com/legal/data-processing-agreement)
+Our [hoster](https://www.digitalocean.com/) collectw log information on the networking level in accordance with their [privacy policy](https://www.digitalocean.com/legal/privacy-policy) and the [data processing agreement](https://www.digitalocean.com/legal/data-processing-agreement)

 ####  3.2  Get in contact